 The GCSE syllabus covers some of the most important global issues facing the planet today.
-Geography provides a global perspective to your studies and helps you develop knowledge, skills and understanding to deal with the issues which will affect you throughout your life.
+Geography provides a global perspective to GCSE studies and helps students develop the knowledge, skills and understanding needed to deal with the issues which will affect them throughout their life.

-During the course you will be taught six main topics (3 Physical Geography, 3 Human Geography), plus an examination of two pieces of fieldwork you have conducted and an issues evaluation.
+There are six main topics (three Physical Geography, three Human Geography), plus an examination of two pieces of fieldwork and an issues evaluation.

-Unit 1: Living with the Physical World: 1 hour 30 minutes (35%)
+Unit 1: Living with the Physical world: 1 hour 30 minutes (35%)

-- Challenges of Natural Hazards: learn about tectonic hazards (volcanoes and Earthquakes), tropical storms, extreme weather in the UK and climate change - Physical landscapes in the UK: coasts and rivers - The Living World: local ecosystems, tropical rainforests and cold environments
+- Challenges of Natural Hazards: Tectonic hazards (volcanoes and Earthquakes), tropical storms, extreme weather in the UK and climate change. - Physical landscapes in the UK: Coasts and Rivers. - The Living World: Local ecosystems, tropical rainforests and cold environments.